kermitt2/delft/doc/grobid.md

 ### Choosing the feature columns

 The `*_FEATURES` architectures take the columns of the GROBID training file as categorical features, column 0 being the token.
-By default every column with at most 12 distinct values is used, which leaves out the lexical columns (token, prefixes, suffixes) and keeps the layout ones.
+By default every column with at most 12 distinct values is used.
+This leaves out the lexical columns (token, prefixes, suffixes), and also any other column above the limit: in the current GROBID training files, the numeric columns 20 and 21 of _table_ (18 and 19 values), column 25 of _segmentation_ (79 values) and the word shape of _affiliation-address_ (column 19, 133 values).
 The columns used, and those left out, are printed when the training starts:

 ```text
 Features: using columns [9, 10, 11, 12, 13, 14, 15]